Stern Cohen LLP is committed to protecting our clients’ privacy.

 Stern Cohen will not release information to anyone else without clients’ consent, unless required to provide the information by law.

-We collect only that information necessary to provide the professional services being offered.
+We collect only the information necessary to provide the professional services being offered.
 This information should usually come directly from you, or from people specifically designated by you to provide information to us.

 As a professional practice, we strive to maintain the completeness and accuracy of all personal information.
 Therefore, we encourage clients to contact us to provide additions, deletions and updates, as appropriate and as the changes occur.